 About the course

-This School Direct course, leading to QTS and a PGCE, specialises in teaching Foundation Stage and KS1 pupils.
+This OFSTED Outstanding School Direct course, leading to QTS and a PGCE, specialises in teaching Foundation Stage and KS1 pupils.
 Training sessions take place in bespoke training rooms within schools.
 Sessions are dynamic and engaging.
-Each of the 30-35 trainees quickly become known as unique individuals so SCITT trainers and management can mould training and select placements to fit each individual’s needs, working exactly as skilled teachers do with their pupils.
+Each of the 30-35 trainees quickly become known as unique individuals so SCITT trainers and management can select placements to fit each individual’s needs, working exactly as skilled teachers do with their pupils.
 This is a key strength of our programme, making the training personalised so that trainees are challenged and supported at every step in becoming the best teacher they can be.

 The SCITT trainers are all leading experts in their fields, charismatic and passionate about making a difference in children’s lives.
 They include excellent practitioners from partner schools and consultants who will ensure trainees will swiftly establish an understanding of early learning and developmental progression and how these are fundamental in teaching in the early years.